-At the intersection of the visual arts, wellbeing and increasingly, technology, he uses the locations he occupies as a ‘Live Laboratory’ to research, develop, test and make work.
 Site or context-specific interventions serve as a catalyst for a socially-engaged conversation and personal or communal exploration.
-Discussions, provide the core for the curation of public events, seminars and forums to specifically engage a non-art audience and explore the work in a wider context.
+Discussions provide the core for the curation of public events, seminars and forums to specifically engage a non-art audience and explore the work in a wider context.
 This diversification and cross-pollination is integral to my overall practice.

-He has worked, exhibited and curated nationally and internationally working with partners such as Dundee Contemporary Arts, Newcastle University, NSUN, WIP: Stockholm, The Tetley, DASH, New Media Scotland, NHS24, ANAT, Watershed, Axis Web and The Sick of the Fringe.
+He has worked, exhibited and curated nationally and internationally working with partners such as MIMA, Dundee Contemporary Arts, Unlimited (UK), Institute 17 (CDMX), Kulttuuri Kauppila (SUO), and Zacheta National Gallery(Poland) WIP: Stockholm, The Tetley, DASH, New Media Scotland, ANAT, Watershed, and The Sick of the Fringe.

-If you’d like to work together, collaborate, need some training or facilitation or any other work stuff then please get in touch email@example.com
+If you’d like to work together, collaborate, need some training or facilitation or would like to discuss Aidan’s availability for exhibiting or commissions please get in touch email@example.com